What Is The Best Adjustable Bed Sleeping Position For Me?

 If you regularly suffer from backache, sleeping on your back with your adjustable bed in the contour position is for you.

 It is unknown to many that back pain can be regularly triggered by poor posture, and conventional beds can actually worsen back pain.
 This is because they place excessive pressure on vulnerable areas such as your spine and hips.
+Sleeping on your back enables your spine to align correctly

 Unlike conventional beds, adjustable beds can be adjusted to contour to the natural ‘S’ shape of your spine, offering extra support to your knees, spine and hips.
 This helps to temporarily relieve pain, and ultimately, you will be provided with a relaxing nights rest!

-Often pillows can are used as a method of pain relief and spinal support.
+Often pillows can be used as a method of pain relief and spinal support.
 Although this is an ideal quick fix, these pillows can move around as you do when you are asleep.
 Furthermore, pillows can offer an uneven amount of support to your back, which could cause additional pain.
 An adjustable bed and sleeping on your back in the contour position is certainly a better, more long term solution.

 Sleeping with your head raised on an Adjustable Bed